socraticstatic/NetBond_Advanced/docs/enhanced-tables.md

 ## Overview
 The application now uses an enhanced table component designed to handle large datasets efficiently, including hundreds or thousands of VLANs/Links, VNFs, and Cloud Routers.

+## Accessing the Tables

+Navigate to any Connection Details page, then:

+1. Click on the **Network** tab in the sub-navigation
+2. Look for the view toggle at the top right with two buttons:
+   - **Hierarchy** (tree icon): Traditional expandable tree view
+   - **Tables** (list icon): Robust paginated tables
+3. Click **"Tables"** to see the enhanced table views

+The Tables view displays three separate paginated tables:
+- **Cloud Routers Table**: All cloud routers with sortable columns
+- **Links (VLANs) Table**: All links across all routers with pagination
+- **VNF Functions Table**: All VNFs with filtering and sorting

 ## Key Features

 ### 1. Pagination